thisismydesign/autowow/README.md

 - &#x2714; ongoing development

 <!--- Version informartion -->
-*You are viewing the README of version [v0.17.1](https://github.com/thisismydesign/autowow/releases/tag/v0.17.1).
-You can find other releases [here](https://github.com/thisismydesign/autowow/releases).*
+*You are viewing the README of the development version.
+You can find the README of the latest release (v0.17.1) [here](https://github.com/thisismydesign/autowow/releases/tag/v0.17.1).*
 <!--- Version informartion end -->

 | Branch | Status |